2020 River Pitch Competition

-- There is no entry fee to attend or participate in River Pitch.
+- There is no entry fee to participate in River Pitch.

 - This competition is geared towards early-stage businesses/ideas.
-If the AEI team deems that an idea is too far along, the team may be disqualified from participating.
+If the AEI team deems that an idea is too far along, the competitor may be disqualified from participating.

 - Previous competition winners (River Pitch or Aldag) should not pitch the same idea.
 At their discretion, the AEI team may disqualify someone that previously won a competition and pitches the same idea.
 You may contact the AEI team with further questions.

-- The venue will be divided into several different booths for the competition.
+- The virtual competition will be divided into several different booths.
 Student and Community competitors will be assigned to separate booths.
 Teams only pitch at their designated booth and judges will determine the booth winner.